-Discussion of Losses and Loss Reserves and Prior Period Loss Development

-At December 31, 2021 and 2020, the Company recorded its point estimate of approximately \$2.23 billion and \$1.99 billion (\$2.19 billion and \$1.94 billion, net of reinsurance), respectively, in loss and loss adjustment expense reserves, which included approximately \$1.03 billion and \$0.89 billion (\$1.01 billion and \$0.86 billion, net of reinsurance), respectively, of incurred-but-not-reported liabilities ("IBNR").
-IBNR includes estimates, based upon past experience, of ultimate developed costs, which may differ from case estimates, unreported claims that occurred on or prior to December 31, 2021 and 2020, and estimated future payments for reopened claims.
+Discussion of Losses and Loss Reserves and Prior Period Loss Development billion (\$2.56 billion and \$2.19 billion, net of reinsurance), respectively, in loss and loss adjustment expense reserves, which included approximately \$1.28 billion and \$1.03 billion (\$1.28 billion and \$1.02 billion, net of reinsurance), respectively, of incurred-but-not-reported liabilities ("IBNR").
+IBNR includes estimates, based upon past experience, of ultimate developed costs, which may differ from case estimates, unreported claims that occurred on or prior to December 31, 2022 and 2021, and estimated future payments for reopened claims.
 Management believes that the liability for losses and loss adjustment expenses is adequate to cover the ultimate net cost of losses and loss adjustment expenses incurred to date; however, since the provisions are necessarily based upon estimates, the ultimate liability may be more or less than such provisions.